52North/sos4R/DEV-README.md

 - Install the current version of the package from source
 - Run the [tests](#tests) locally and resolve all problems
-- Run a check locally, e.g. `devtools::check(document = FALSE)` and fix errors, warnings, and notes
+- Run a check locally, e.g., `devtools::check(document = FALSE)` or "Build &rarr; Check" in RStudio; fix all errors, warnings, and notes
-- Update NEWS file based on latest commits, add missing changes/updates/notable things
+- Update `NEWS.md` file based on latest commits, add missing changes/updates/notable things
 - Update the `Date` field in the `DESCRIPTION` file to match the release date
+- Update version and date in `man/sos4R-package.Rd`
+- Update version in `DESCRIPTION`
+- Update version number in `NEWS.md`
 - Create a PR from `dev` to `master` and check the CI status, fix all problems
   - https://travis-ci.org/52North/sos4R
   - https://ci.appveyor.com/project/52North/sos4r
   - If there are problems with the `devel` release of R, you can use a local Docker container to run the checks while fixing them (from the path of the parten folder of `sos4R`): `docker run --rm -it -v $(pwd)/sos4R:/home/sos4R rocker/geospatial:devel bash`, switch to `/home`, then run the commands below (`R CMD build` & `check`)
-- Update version and date in `man/sos4R-package.Rd`
-- Update version in `DESCRIPTION`
-- Update version number in `NEWS.md`
 - Run **checks** again and fix all problems
   - In the parent directory of the project: `R CMD build sos4R; R CMD check --as-cran sos4R_<version number>.tar.gz` should have no errors, warnings, or notes
   - `revdepcheck::revdep_check()` for checking reverse dependencies